Cover Photo Courtesy of Kara Perry Photography

 The Beginning of Elope with Jo

-That day didn’t just mark the start of our marriage, it planted the seed for Elope with Jo.
-Because I realized what a gift it is to choose a wedding that’s rooted in intention, not obligation.
+That day didn’t just mark the start of our marriage, it planted the seed for what turned into Elope with Jo.
+Because of my elopement, I realized what a gift it is to choose a wedding that’s grounded in intention, not obligation.
+That experience completely reshaped the way I view weddings, and it deepened my passion for helping couples design intentional days that reflect their story.

 Now, I help other couples create elopement experiences that are authentic, connected, and free.
-Because I believe your wedding day should reflect your truth, not someone else’s expectations.
+Because I believe your wedding day should reflect your desires, not someone else’s expectations.

 A Note to My Husband